Retiree finds purpose as Habitat ReStore volunteer

 Often, Harris runs into Habitat families either doing their sweat equity volunteering in the store or buying items for their homes.
 “I see our mission up-close,” he says.

 David Sneed, director of the store, calls Harris an inspiration to those who know his story.
-“John is the kind of volunteer we dream of — he comes in here with a general attitude of making a difference.”
+“He comes in here with a general attitude of making a difference.”

 Harris says it is the ReStore that has made all the difference in his life.
 “Being here just helped me so much,” he says.
 “It is almost selfish.”